mikek/behave-http/README.md

 ## Acknowledgments

-The REST steps code is derived from [rest api blueprint][2], so the whole project use the same BSD 2-Clause License (see LICENSE file).
+The REST steps code is initially derived from [rest api blueprint][2], so this project inherits the same BSD 2-Clause License (see LICENSE file).

 [1]: http://pythonhosted.org/behave/
 [2]: https://bitbucket.org/tcorbettclark/rest-api-blueprint